Bilingual German Swiss Maturité

 Swiss Maturité, Bilingual German

-The student chooses his or her special option (option complémentaire) from the range of options on offer.
+The student chooses his or her complementary option from the range of options on offer.

-At the end of the year, the December and June exam grades and the grades acquired in continuous assessment all along the year in History, Geography, Philosophy, History of Art and Special Option (option complémentaire) as well as the Maturité Project/Thesis grade, become the final grades for those subjects.
+At the end of the year, the December and June exam grades and the grades acquired in continuous assessment all along the year in History, Geography, Philosophy, History of Art and Complementary Option as well as the Maturité Project grade, become the final grades for those subjects.
 They count for the final Maturité diploma results.

 The written and oral Maturité exams for French, German, English, Mathematics and the Specific Option are held at the end of June and beginning of July at school.
 The results of these exams count for the final Maturité diploma results.